 Injection problems span a wide range of instantiations.
 The basic form of this weakness involves the software allowing injection of additional data in input data to alter the control flow of the process.
 Command injection problems are a subset of injection problems, in which the process can be tricked into calling external processes of an attacker’s choice through the injection of command syntax into the input data.
 Multiple leading/internal/trailing special elements injected into an application through input can be used to compromise a system.
 As data is parsed, improperly handled multiple leading special elements may cause the process to take unexpected actions that result in an attack.
 Software may allow the injection of special elements that are non-typical but equivalent to typical special elements with control implications.
 This frequently occurs when the product has protected itself against special element injection.
 Software may allow inputs to be fed directly into an output file that is later processed as code, such as a library file or template.
 Line or section delimiters injected into an application can be used to compromise a system.

 Many injection attacks involve the disclosure of important information — in terms of both data sensitivity and usefulness in further exploitation.
-In some cases injectable code controls authentication; this may lead to a remote vulnerability.
+In some cases, injectable code controls authentication; this may lead to a remote vulnerability.
 Injection attacks are characterized by the ability to significantly change the flow of a given process, and in some cases, to the execution of arbitrary code.
 Data injection attacks lead to loss of data integrity in nearly all cases as the control-plane data injected is always incidental to data recall or writing.
 Often the actions performed by injected control code are not logged.

 SQL injection attacks are a common instantiation of injection attack, in which SQL commands are injected into input to effect the execution of predefined SQL commands.
 Since SQL databases generally hold sensitive data, loss of confidentiality is a frequent problem with SQL injection vulnerabilities.
 If poorly implemented SQL commands are used to check user names and passwords, it may be possible to connect to a system as another user with no previous knowledge of the password.
 If authorization information is held in a SQL database, it may be possible to change this information through the successful exploitation of the SQL injection vulnerability.
 Just as it may be possible to read sensitive information, it is also possible to make changes or even delete this information with a SQL injection attack.

 Injection problems encompass a wide variety of issues — all mitigated in very different ways.
-The most important issue to note is that all injection problems share one common trait — they allow for the injection of control data into the user controlled data.
+The most important issue to note is that all injection problems share one common trait — they allow for the injection of control data into the user-controlled data.
 This means that the execution of the process may be altered by sending code in through legitimate data channels, using no other mechanism.
 While buffer overflows and many other flaws involve the use of some further issue to gain execution, injection problems need only for the data to be parsed.
 Many injection attacks involve the disclosure of important information in terms of both data sensitivity and usefulness in further exploitation.
-In some cases injectable code controls authentication, this may lead to a remote vulnerability.
+In some cases, injectable code controls authentication, this may lead to a remote vulnerability.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: